 Dr. Islur performs a high volume of these surgeries and is constantly finding ways to make them even better.

-Flaps procedures performed by Dr. Islur for breast reconstruction include:
+The flap procedure performed by Dr. Islur for breast reconstruction include:

 - Latissimus dorsi